cdk8s-team/cdk8s/docs/getting-started.md

     $ mkdir hello
     $ cd hello
     $ cdk8s init typescript-app
-    creating a new project from template: typescript-app ...
+    Initializing a project from the typescript-app template ...
     ```